-• Is the power on?
-No lights on the front panel indicates no power.
+- Is the power on?
+No lights on the front panel indicates no power. - Is the media lever raised?
+It must be lowered. - Is the cover raised?
+It must be closed.

 If the printer continually rejects your media, with the Load Media light flashing